ananduremanan/svelte-component-library/README.md

 # GBS Svelte Blocks(Beta)

 Svelte Version of GBS Building Block.
-Version (0.0.28)(unstable).
+Version (0.0.29-2-beta)(unstable).

 ### Whats New

-- Added New Component Toast
+- Editable Grid is in Beta (Refer Documentation For More Info)
-- Various Known Bug Fix
+- Bug Fix

 ### Installation